opdsbanasya/NamsteReact/Episode 2/README.md

 ### npm
 npm is package manager for JavaScript.
-It is used to intall and manage dependencies for a project.
+It is used to install and manage dependencies for a project.
 ### npm init
 `npm init` is used to create a package.json file.
 It will ask you some questions and then create a package.json file. if you want to skip the questions you can use `npm init -y`
 ```terminal